-The federal actions differ from one another significantly by agency, both in scope and detail.
+The federal actions differ from one another significantly by agency both in scope and detail.
 This reflects differing missions and authorities.
 Some of the federal actions are "new" activities within existing programs.
 Others are redesigned or reimagined from the current state.
-Additional actions at all levels-and collaboration across federal agencies to break down silos and leverage individual agencies' authorities and investments-will be necessary to achieve the vision described in statute and articulated by the Advisory Councils.
+In recognition of the fact that the Strategy must move beyond stop-gap measures and short-term fixes to address the root causes of inequities and stress across the landscape of family caregiving, multiple iterations of the Strategy.
+Additional actions at all levels - and collaboration across federal agencies to break down silos and leverage individual agencies' authorities and investments - will be necessary to achieve the vision described in statute and articulated by the Advisory Councils.

-The wide range of federal responses in the initial Strategy also reflects the complexity of caregiver needs and myriad ways in which government programs and initiatives have sought in the past to address these issues.
+The diversity of federal responses in the initial Strategy also reflects the complexity of caregiver needs and myriad ways in which government programs and initiatives have sought in the past to address these issues.
 The Advisory Councils' intention for the future is that these responses will become increasingly aligned to form a truly holistic system of integrated services and supports.

 A third document, 2022 National Strategy to Support Family Caregivers: Actions for States, Communities, and Others (Actions for Others), contains a list of more than 150 suggested actions that states, communities, and other stakeholders can take to advance the Strategy's goals.
-These practical actions, innovative ideas, and thoughtful suggestions represent the most current consensus from across multiple sectors and communities on how best to ignite widespread social change in how the nation honors and supports its family caregivers.
+These of practical actions, innovative ideas, and thoughtful suggestions represent the most current consensus from across multiple sectors and communities on how best to ignite widespread social change in how the nation honors and supports its family caregivers.

-Finally, a fourth document, First Principles: Cross-Cutting Considerations for Family Caregiver Support, describes essential issues that must be centered in developing, delivering, and evaluating family caregiving services and supports:
+Finally, a fourth document, First Principles: Cross-Cutting Considerations for Family Caregiver Support, describes four essential issues that must be centered in developing, delivering and evaluating family caregiving services and supports:

 - 1. The need for person- and family-centered approaches: As the U.S. builds a system of coordinated and interrelated responses to the needs of family caregivers, it is important that the family caregivers themselves-not systems or providers-remain the focal point of each encounter. - 2.
 Trauma and its impact: The experience of trauma in the lives of caregivers and the people they support-including recent and decades-old traumas-has an impact on the caregiving journey in ways that must be recognized and proactively addressed. - 3.
+Diversity, equity, inclusion and accessibility: As noted, the challenges and impacts of family caregiving are universal but not equally distributed.
+Family caregivers from unserved, underserved, and/or marginalized communities and intersections thereof experience unique needs that often go unaddressed.
+They are more likely to experience significant disparities in the intensity of caregiving and greater negative physical, emotional, and financial impacts. - 4.
 The direct care workforce: Even though the Strategy focuses on family caregiving, the viability and well-being of the nation's professional caregivers (also known as direct care workers, direct service providers, and other similar names) has a direct influence on family caregivers, their options, and the quality of care provided to support the person receiving care.
 The COVID-19 pandemic has highlighted and exacerbated long-standing challenges faced by this sector.
 Only through the development of a robust, well-trained, and well-paid direct care workforce can we ensure family caregivers and the individuals they support have access to reliable, trusted, and affordable paid supports and assistance when and where they need it.